vegaprotocol/documentation/docs/concepts/liquidity/liquidity.md

 #### Bond account
 The amount committed during the liquidity provision transaction is stored in a bond account (one per party, per market).
 The deposits and withdrawals for the account are governed by the protocol and cannot be manually triggered.

-The funds are deposited as part of a successful liquidity provision transaction.
-They will remain in the bond account for as long as the liquidity provider is active, to act as a guarantee for the liquidity obligation taken on by the provider, to assure that the commitment is firm and the protocol can rely on that liquidity in any market conditions.
+When someone successfully commits liquidity, funds are deposited into that account as part of the transaction.
+They will remain in the bond account for as long as the liquidity provider is active.
+This is to act as a guarantee for the provider's liquidity obligation, to ensure that the commitment is firm and the protocol can rely on that liquidity in any market conditions.

 ### Amend liquidity commitment
 Liquidity commitment orders can be amended by providing a new set of liquidity provision orders in the liquidity provider transaction.